 Rapid and reliable histology assessment of tumor tissue can reduce operation time and potentially improve patient outcomes in lung cancer operations.
 THG/SHG/2PEF imaging in seconds of fresh, unprocesessed human lung tissue is a promising tool for clinical intraoperative assessment of lung tumor tissue.
 In this study, this digital histology is compared with standard FFPE HE stained histology images.

-Showing histological hallmarks in lung tumor tissue
+Showing histological hallmarks in lung tumor resections

 Flash Pathology B.V.